syncfusion-content/wpf-docs/wpf/Classic/AutoComplete/FilePath-Registry-Custom-Data-Source-Support.md

 ---
 layout: post
-title: FilePath Registry  Custom Data Source Support in WPF Wizard Control control | Syncfusion
+title: FilePath Registry in WPF AutoComplete Control | Syncfusion
 description: Learn here all about FilePath Registry Custom Data Source Support support in Syncfusion WPF AutoComplete (Classic) control and more.
 platform: wpf
 control: AutoComplete
 documentation: ug
 ---

-# FilePath Registry  Custom Data Source Support in WPF AutoComplete (Classic)
+# FilePath Registry Custom Data Source Support in WPF AutoComplete

 AutoComplete can be used with different kinds of Data Source like FilePath, Registry & CustomSource.
 The Data Source of the AutoComplete control can be set using the [Source](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.AutoComplete.html#Syncfusion_Windows_Tools_Controls_AutoComplete_Source) property.